maxvfischer/DIY-ai-art/README.md

 ![button_box_10](./tutorial_images/build_button_box/button_box_10.jpg)

 # Assemble art installation
-The art installation is now ready to be assembled and attached to the wall.
-A cross line laser was then used to vertically align the screen, button box and control box.
+The art installation was now ready to be assembled and attached to the wall.
+A cross line laser was used to vertically align the screen, button box and control box.

 ## Screen
 The screen (Samsung The Frame 32" 2020) was wall-mounted following the instructions included when buying the screen.